algorni/iot-edge-deploy-blob/README.md

 # IoT Edge Deploy Blobs
-A scalable way to deploy arbitrary blob(s) to an IoT Edge installation (e.g. configuration files).
+A scalable way to deploy arbitrary blob(s) to an IoT Edge installation (e.g., configuration files).
 There are two ways to deploy a certain blob over IoT Edge Devices running the DeployBlobsModule module: using [direct methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) or using a [scheduled job](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-jobs).

 Two tipical scenarios where you need to provide certain configuration files are:
 * When using the [Opc Publisher](https://docs.microsoft.com/en-us/azure/industrial-iot/tutorial-publisher-deploy-opc-publisher-standalone) module in standalone mode and using a [Configuration File](https://docs.microsoft.com/en-us/azure/industrial-iot/tutorial-publisher-configure-opc-publisher#configuration-via-configuration-file) to define the published nodes.